Yiyang-Jia/unet_for_line_thinning/README.md

 Done in collaboration with Zhaoyu Bai and Yaozhang Zhou.

+## Goal

-## Goal: automate the plotting of Streda lines (associated with quantum Hall effect) from dirty experimental figures.
+Automate the plotting of Streda lines (associated with quantum Hall effect) from dirty experimental figures.

 A typical experimental figure (original input) and its Streda plot (grund truth) look like (taken from https://www.nature.com/articles/s41586-021-04002-3)